BDC Hamburger Icon

 FYIDid you know

-Some of the pros and cons of co-working are similar to those of permanently working from home.
+Some of the pros and cons of coworking are similar to those of permanently working from home.
 Your business could mix both options to find the ideal solution for your workforce.
-Whichever you choose, these tips for building a successful remote company will come in handy.
+Whichever arrangement you choose, these tips for building a successful remote company will come in handy.

 Sense of community

 Working in a shared location with other entrepreneurs can provide a sense of community.
-Although members may not be working together on projects or even for the same company, co-working spaces often attract people with similar interests or jobs.
-These individuals can therefore serve as a built-in network for one another.
+Although members may not be working together on projects or even for the same company, coworking spaces often attract people with similar interests or jobs.
+These individuals can therefore serve as a built-in network.
 You have the opportunity to form bonds and working relationships with other professionals that can serve you and your business as you grow, and you have access to a wider network for collaboration, mentorship and support.

 Increased productivity

-There are endless opportunities for those working in co-working spaces to network and collaborate with other like-minded individuals.
-Since co-working offices are filled with people with similar drives and passions, many workers will bounce ideas off of one another.
-Co-working providers also often hold networking events and workshops that can help businesses and organizations make personal connections and learn from one another.
+There are endless opportunities for professionals working in coworking spaces to network and collaborate with other like-minded individuals.
+Because coworking offices are filled with people with similar drives and passions, many workers will bounce ideas off of one another.
+Coworking providers often hold networking events and workshops that can help businesses and organizations make personal connections and learn from one another.

 Greater flexibility

-Co-working offices allow people the flexibility to create their own schedules and hours based on what best fits their daily needs.
+Coworking offices allow people the flexibility to create their own schedules based on what fits their daily needs.
 You can come and go as you please.
-In addition to offering flexible work schedules, co-working spaces are also often lenient with their agreements.
-If you eventually decide that a co-working setup isn’t for you, you can likely cancel your membership without penalty.
+In addition to offering flexible work schedules, coworking spaces are often lenient with their agreements.
+If you eventually decide that a coworking setup isn’t for you, you can likely cancel your membership without penalty.

 Cost-effective workspace

-Co-working spaces can be cost-effective for small businesses and startups, as they often do not require a long-term lease.
-This allows companies to continue growing and expanding without the added pressure of additional workspace expenses.
+Coworking spaces can be cost-effective for small businesses and startups, as they often do not require a long-term lease.
+This allows companies to continue growing without the added pressure of office relocation or additional workspace expenses.
 Businesses can then use the money they would have earmarked for a traditional office space to further invest in their company.

 Bottom LineBottom line

-There are several benefits of co-working spaces, including a shared sense of community among members and the ability to network with like-minded individuals who don’t necessarily work at the same business as you.
+There are several benefits of coworking spaces, including a shared sense of community and the ability to network with like-minded individuals who don’t necessarily work at the same business as you.

-While there are obvious advantages of co-working, consider these disadvantages before deciding whether it’s the right option for your business.
+While there are obvious advantages of coworking, consider these disadvantages before you decide whether it’s the right option for you.

 Too much noise for calls

-One of the downsides of co-working spaces is that furniture isn’t the only thing shared – sound is too.
+One of the downsides of coworking spaces is that furniture isn’t the only thing that’s shared; sound is, too.
 Typically, people will be having conversations and making phone calls nearby, which can become a distraction.
 Private offices are sometimes available at an extra cost but are not always guaranteed due to limited space.
-Some people might thrive off this kind of noise, while others might find it exhausting and depleting.
+Some people might thrive with this kind of noise, while others might find it exhausting and depleting.

 Distractions

-Besides noise distractions, there can also be distractions from social encounters.
+Besides noise, there can be distractions from social encounters.
 While a socially oriented work environment provides a strong sense of community, it can also cause several interruptions throughout the workday.
-This can be especially problematic for those who are naturally more social or easily sidetracked even while trying to complete important tasks.
+This can be especially problematic for those who are naturally more social or easily sidetracked.

 Lack of privacy

-If you’re worried about a lack of privacy, a co-working environment may not be the right fit for you.
-As mentioned earlier, private offices can be hard to come by and cost extra money in the long run.
-That means you will likely be working in the same shared space as other individuals and close to one another, making it difficult to have private phone calls or discussions with clients.
-This could be a deal-breaker for those who regularly deal with sensitive and confidential information.
+If you’re worried about a lack of privacy, a coworking environment may not be the right fit for you.
+Private offices can be hard to come by and cost extra in the long run.
+That means you will likely be working in the same shared space as other individuals, making it difficult to have private phone calls or discussions with clients.
+This could be a dealbreaker for those who regularly deal with sensitive and confidential information.

 Limited capacity

-Remember your college days?
-The library probably had that one table beside the window with a perfect view; you were lucky if you were able to snag it for some study time.
-Similarly, co-working spaces often provide excellent amenities, but you might not be able to get your favorite conference table for your next meeting.
-To ensure prime areas are available, you may need to adjust your work schedule or use the facility only during less busy hours.
+Remember your school or college days?
+The library probably had that one table beside the window with a perfect view; you were lucky if you could snag it for some study time.
+Similarly, coworking spaces often provide excellent amenities, but you might not get your favorite conference table for your next meeting.
+To ensure prime areas are available, you may need to adjust your work schedule or use the facility only during less-busy hours.

 IT issues

-While a co-working provider wants to keep its clients happy, it may not provide the internet speeds you desire or other technology essential to doing your work.
-It is also unlikely there will be an in-house IT expert to troubleshoot problems.
+Although a coworking provider wants to keep its clients happy, it may not provide the internet speeds you desire or other technology that’s essential for your work.
+It is also unlikely that there will be an in-house IT expert to troubleshoot problems.
 If the internet goes down, a printer breaks or some other issue arises, you’ll likely be at the mercy of the space’s administrators or forced to find a temporary alternative workplace.

 Cost-effective workspace